The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 The carbon footprint of electric vehicles depends on factors like how large the car is, but also how clean the energy source is that the car gets it’s electricity from.

-Cleaner energy grids might mean lower carbon footprints for electric vehicles, and dirtier energy grids that run primarily on fossil fuels might have higher carbon footprints.
+Cleaner energy grids might mean lower carbon footprints for electric vehicles, whereas energy grids using primarily fossil fuels might result in higher carbon footprints.

 Hybrid